 13. Can you damage your lungs by vaping?

 If you stick to the basics when you make your CBD vape oil, there’s not much you can do wrong.
-Vaping pure CBD-rich hemp oil could give you lipoid pneumonia, but as long as your CBD is suspended in vegetable glycerin or propylene glycol, you’re good to go.
+Vaping pure CBD-rich hemp oil could give you lipoid pneumonia, but as long as your CBD is suspended in vegetable glycerin or propylene glycol, you should be good to go.
 While there’s no definitive word on the safety of PG and VG, they’re the only ingredients that are generally considered to be safe for use in e-juice bases.

 14. What is bad about vaping?

-If you know what you’re doing when you vape and you’ve done your research to find the safest vape brands on the market, then all that’s left is to make sure that you select legal products.
+If you know what you’re doing when you vape and you’ve done your research to find the highest quality vape brands on the market, then all that’s left is to make sure that you select legal products.
 We aren’t laying down a moral edict—it’s up to you how you live your personal life.
 It’s simply an indisputable fact that the black market gives rise to decreased product quality and increased predatory behavior directed at consumers.
 You’re safer when you do business in the full light of day, and here at CBDfx.com, we give you the opportunity to enjoy vaping CBD in the most mainstream and accepted way possible.

 As you get started with vaping CBD oil, make sure that you keep proper safety considerations in mind.
 Remember that it’s never a good idea to allow your battery to get too hot, and always remember to check the ingredients in a CBD vape oil product before you try it.